Landing in Hilo, you’re greeted with attitude–tropical heat and foliage.

-Drive around the island to Volcanoes National Park (a World Heritage Site) and experience another universe.
-While you can still hike into the undergrowth and get out of the sun, this part of the island is decidedly arid with a rough landscape to match.
-It is similar to hiking in northeastern New Mexico, where you traverse lava fields guided by rock cairns.
+Volcanoes National Park is an UNESCO World Heritage Site.
+Like Haleakala National Park on Maui, being here is like experiencing another universe.
+While you can hike into the undergrowth to escape the sun, this part of the island is decidedly arid.
+The landscape matches the air—rough and craggy.
+This area is similar to hiking in northeastern New Mexico, where you traverse lava fields guided by rock cairns.

-When you go, treat yourself to a stay at the Volcanoes Lodge and upgrade your room to get a view of the steamy red/orange volcano.
-It’s worth it to drift off to sleep by the glowing light and ponder the very existence of the lava boiling so nearby.
+When you go, treat yourself to a stay at the Volcanoes Lodge.
+Upgrade your lodge room to ponder the view of the steamy red/orange volcano.
+The cost is worth it to drift off to sleep by the glowing light.

 Hiking within the Volcanoes Park is easy—trails are clearly marked.
-It’s a treat to take one of the ranger tours—you always new learn things.
+It’s a treat to take one of the ranger tours—you’ll new learn things.
 Don’t miss out on wandering through the steam vent area.
 The path provides educational signs helping you understand what you’re seeing.

 The Pololu Lookout

-On the opposite side of the valley, from the south side, is another hike—far more difficult.
+On the opposite side of the valley, from the south side, is another hike—far more difficult than Pololu.
 The Waipi’o Valley Overlook consists of a stunning view of the beach and valley.
-A four wheel drive vehicle is mandatory for taking the road down to the valley.
-Even walking it can be quite strenuous.
-The Waimanu Valley is used year round for hunting, so aside from the normal hiking gear, your clothing should be brightly colored and ensure you stick to the trails.
+A four-wheel drive vehicle is mandatory for taking the road down to the valley.
+Even walking it can be strenuous.
+The Waimanu Valley is used year round for hunting.
+If you hike, aside from the normal gear, wear brightly colored clothing, and ensure you stick to the trails.
 This valley trek is not for the casual hiker.
 It is hard, long, and should be thoroughly planned in advance.

-When you take a hiking break, make sure to get a delectable island treat—the Malasadas.
-Ask a local for the best provider in the area and you won’t be disappointed.
+When you take a rest, make sure to get a delectable island treat—the Malasadas.
+Ask a local for the best provider in the area.
+You won’t be disappointed by this airy treat.
 The other culinary item on Hawaii is the Kona Coffee.
-It’s everything it’s noted to be and the best price in town to bring beans home: Costco.
+It’s everything it’s noted to be.
+Surprising, the best price in town to bring beans home: Costco.

-This island bears repeating.
-From the Hilo Farmer’s Market to the views on a clear night near the Mauna Loa Observatory (The Solar Observatory is not open to the public, however, there is a great visitor’s center with helpful volunteers.), it is diverse, open and waiting for you to come and explore!
+(The Solar Observatory is not open to the public, however, there is a great visitor’s center with helpful volunteers.),